Sukhoi Su-7: Su-7B fighter-bomber

 Su-7s of the Polish Air Force.

 On July 31, 1958, Soviet tactical aviation (Frontovaya Aviatsiya, фронтовая авиация) tasked Sukhoi with developing a ground-attack variant of the Su-7, which could replace the scrapped Ilyushin Il-40.
 The resulting prototype, designated the S-22, incorporated structural refinements for low-altitude operations at high-speed.
 The prototype first flew in March 1959; entering service in 1961 as the Su-7B.

 Operationally, Su-7s were hampered by a high landing speed of 340–360 km/h.
 This was dictated by the highly swept wing.
 Combined with poor visibility from the cockpit and the lack of an instrument landing system, operations were very difficult, especially in poor weather or airfields.
 In 1961–1962, Sukhoi experimented with blown flaps on S-25 but the benefit was too small to warrant implementation.
 JATO rockets tested on S-22-4 proved more useful and were incorporated into the Su-7BKL.
 Attempts to improve takeoff and landing performance eventually resulted in the variable geometry Sukhoi Su-17.

 The Su-7B and its variants became the main Soviet ground-attack aircraft of the 1960s.
 They were also widely exported (691 planes, including some trainers).
 However, the very short combat radius and need for long runways limited the Su-7's operational usefulness.
 On the other hand, despite its notoriously heavy controls, the Su-7 was popular with pilots for its docile flight characteristics, simple controls and considerable speed even at low altitudes.
 It also had a reputation for easy maintenance.

 In 1977–1986 the Su-7s remaining in Soviet service were replaced by Su-17s and MiG-27s.

 Operational history

+Algeria

+Algeria ordered an unknown number of Su-7s for the Algerian Air Force, which were delivered around 1971 and 1972 consisting of single seaters and some dual seaters.
+By the end of 1986, there were at least 20 Su-7BMKs and eight Su-7UMKs in service, with the type withdrawn from service in the later 1980s.

+Afghanistan

+The Afghan Republican Air Force received an unknown number of Su-7s (and later, more advanced derivatives) and used them extensively during the Afghan civil war and the Soviet Interventions.
+A number were lost, including at least one defection to Pakistan on 20 November, 1983.